CSV Import FAQ

 Why is the Individual field required for an import of customers, when all of my customers are companies, not individuals?

-NetSuite enables you to define each customer, partner, and vendor as either an individual (a person) or a company.
-The NetSuite Fields pane of the Import Assistant's Field Mapping page includes an Individual field for all of these entities.
-This field is required.
+NetSuite lets you set each customer, partner, or vendor as either an individual (person) or a company.
+The Field Mapping page always includes an Individual field for these, and it’s required.

-• A True value indicates an individual; a False value indicates a company.
+True means it’s an individual; False means it’s a company.

 Your account's settings for the Default Customer Type, Default Partner Type, and Default Vendor Type fields, at Setup > Company > General Preferences, may affect the value of the Individual field for imports.